wp-plugins/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.0.1 - 02/26/2014 =
+* Added the `AdminPageFramework::getOption()` method that can be used from the front-end to retrieve saved option values.
+* Fixed a bug that the plus(+) field repeater button got inserted when a section is repeated in WordPress 3.5.x or below.
+* Tweaked the styling of section tabs to prevent small dots from appearing when activating a tab.

 = 3.0.0.1 - 02/24/2014 =
 * Tweaked the styling of section tabs with `section_title` type fields.